 1. Take the Seoul City Bus Tour

-For a first timer to Seoul, this is the #1 recommend.
-As simple as it sounds, Korea’s city bus tours make (across the land) make a budget vacation possible.
-It’s easy to get around and see the main sights within a day with this tour.
+For a first timer to Seoul, this is my top recommendation for your very first day.
+Korea’s government-run city bus tours make a budget tour and vacation possible, across the country.
+Starting with the Seoul City Bus Tour, it’s easy to get around and see the main sights within a day with this tour.
 And above-ground travel is a perfect springboard for getting your perspective of how the city spans

 2. Take the DMZ Tour